mcandre/buttery/README.md

 ## FlipH / FlipV

-The transisions `-stitch FlipH` or `-stitch FlipV` disguise jarring misalignment, by reflecting the frames horizontally or vertically.
+The transision settings `-stitch FlipH` or `-stitch FlipV` disguise jarring misalignment, by reflecting the frames horizontally or vertically.

 With the notation: